 Q.-I heard that car paint and gel coat is really the same when it comes to polishing and waxing.

-A.-The fact is that while you could virtually use the same of everything to polish a boat as you do to polish your car, the real difference will be more about results.
+A.-The fact is that while you could virtually use the same of everything to polish a boat as you would to polish your car, the real difference will be more about results.

 Gel coat is very porous and very durable.
 Gel coat has no protective layer to it like the clear coat on car paint and therefore oxidizes easily.
 You may not have noticed but the majority of boats are white.
 One of the reasons is that white gel coat does not reveal the oxidation like darker colors of gel coat would.